John Woodvine

-John Woodvine (born 21 July 1929) is an English actor who has appeared in more than 70 theatre productions, as well as a similar number of television and film roles.
+John Woodvine (21 July 1929 – 6 October 2025) was an English actor who appeared in more than 70 theatre productions, as well as a similar number of television and film roles.

 Early life

-Woodvine was born in Tyne Dock, South Shields, Tyne & Wear, England, the son of Rose (née Kelly) and John Woodvine.
-He was educated at Lord Williams's School, Thame, Oxfordshire and trained for the stage at the Royal Academy of Dramatic Art, graduating in 1953.
+Woodvine was born in Tyne Dock, South Shields on 21 July 1929, the son of Rose (née Kelly) and John Woodvine, a ship's stoker who worked on cruise liners.
+He had two brothers.
+The family moved to London when he was five.

+He was educated at Lord Williams's School, Thame, Oxfordshire, having been evacuated there during The Blitz.
+He worked for a while as a cement tester in a laboratory at King's Cross station and then undertook national service as a wireless operator with the RAF.
+He was a member of the Renegades amateur theatre company in Ilford.
+He worked for wool merchant, and then trained for the stage at the Royal Academy of Dramatic Art, graduating in 1953.

 Career

 Woodvine worked with the Old Vic company in the 1950s.
-In 1957, along with Russell Napier, John Carlisle and Edgar Lustgarten, Woodvine appeared in an installment of the Scotland Yard film series ("The Silent Weapon", 1961).
-Woodvine also had a long career with the Royal Shakespeare Company, having appeared in 1976 opposite Ian McKellen and Judi Dench as Banquo in the acclaimed Trevor Nunn production of Macbeth, which was later recorded for television.
+In 1957, along with Russell Napier, John Carlisle and Edgar Lustgarten, Woodvine appeared in an instalment of the Scotland Yard film series ("The Silent Weapon", 1961).
+Woodvine also had a long career with the Royal Shakespeare Company, having appeared in 1976 opposite Ian McKellen and Judi Dench as Banquo in the Trevor Nunn production of Macbeth, which was later recorded for television.
 He also appeared in the RSC's 1980 landmark production of The Life and Adventures of Nicholas Nickleby, starring as the story's primary antagonist, Ralph Nickleby.

 Woodvine frequently played police officers from early in his career, including a regular role in the British drama series Z-Cars as Det.
 Insp.
 Witty (1968–69) and guest appearances in Softly, Softly in the 1970s.
-He re-created his role of Inspector Kingdom in the 1970s police drama New Scotland Yard.
-He is also particularly remembered as the disgruntled former policeman who took the lead character hostage in a 1983 episode of Juliet Bravo.
-His role as a policeman even extended to playing the traditional village 'bobby', as Constable Tedder in the BBC television adaptation of Arthur Ransome's Big Six and Coot Club.
-Further, it extended to the comedic police role of Sir Malachi Jellicoe in The New Statesman.
+He recreated his role of Inspector Kingdom in the 1970s police drama New Scotland Yard.
+He also appeared in a 1983 episode of Juliet Bravo and later as Sir Malachi Jellicoe in The New Statesman.

-In 1969, he appeared as the Manchester cleansing depot inspector, Mr. Sinclair, referred to as "Bloody Delilah" by his subordinates, in first season of The Dustbinmen.
+In 1969, he appeared as the Manchester cleansing depot inspector, Mr Sinclair in first season of The Dustbinmen.